 I've paid for them, I've downloaded the free ones, I've stayed up watching the clock as my favorite online marketers released theirs and I've even written a few myself.

 These days just about everyone with an online business is turning to creating e-books as a way to catch and keep their audience's attention.
-While some people love the scent of books ageing in their home, there are those who'd much rather scroll through their reads than flip through them.
+While some people love the scent of books aging in their homes, there are those who'd much rather scroll through their reads than flip through them.
 E-book sales are said to have drastically increased over the past few years with more and more people downloading their favorite reads into their Kindle and mobile devices.

 And I can attest to that.
 I recently published my second e-book #PitchSayWhat?! and watching the online sales gives me goosebumps, in a good way.
-The book features my five-step guide for all freelancers and creatives who dream of working with the magazines, talent agencies, restaurants or corporations they admire and outlines how I was able to successfully pitch my work as a writer, get picked, published and paid.
+The book features my five-step guide for all freelancers and creatives who dream of working with the magazines, talent agencies, restaurants, or corporations they admire and outlines how I was able to successfully pitch my work as a writer, get picked, published, and paid.

 Honestly, I wish I had tapped into this side hustle much sooner than I did, but timing is everything, right?
 There are literally millions of e-books available to you right now, and some I'm sure are still in the works (like my third, fourth, and fifth!).